 Benefits of AR Technology for Learning: AR is a great fit for just-in-time training, in a specific location, where assessment of the physical environment or equipment is critical to the learning gap.

 Game technology can immerse learners in 3D worlds and situations where they control the experience.
 While VR utilizes game software, what we are considering here is the use of game technology on modern laptops, tablets, or phones.
-Which training situations would use game technology?

 Deepwater Oil Rig: This would be nearly identical to the VR example.
 The technology is the same, only without the headset.
 Many VR applications are designed to also run on desktops and laptops, where the user views the experience on a flat screen.
-If your objective is to allow remote training or reinforce the in-house VR training in the field, using game technology without the VR headset is a great option.
-The cost will be driven by the interactivity required, so the ROI will be similar with or without VR functionality.
+If your objective is to allow remote training, or reinforce in-house VR training in the field, using game technology without the VR headset is a great option.
+The cost will be driven by the interactivity required, so the ROI will be similar, with or without VR functionality.

-What we’re talking about is more evolved: A training platform that combines the immersive qualities of sophisticated game technology, with adult learning methodologies and brain science to allow learners to practice in responsive virtual situations and receive expert coaching.
+Benefits of Game Technology for Learning: A virtual learn-by-doing training platform combines the immersive qualities of sophisticated game technology and gamification, with adult learning methodologies and brain science, to allow learners to practice in responsive virtual situations and receive expert coaching.

 Final Thoughts on Applying Immersive Learning Technologies to Training